Skip to main content

 Aggregation

-Aggregation Filters allows you to apply an additional filter on the results based on an aggregation, such as a unique count, or a minimum or maximum from a series of values.
+Aggregation Filters allow you to apply an additional filter on the results based on an aggregation, such as a unique count, or a minimum or maximum from a series of values.
 Let's take a look at some example questions you can ask with this feature:

 • "Show me crashes that have impacted at least 10 unique servers"